mchampanis/violentmonkey-scripts/README.md

 ## `zyxel-1password-complete.js`

 Zyxel internet routers have terrible Javascript that does not behave properly with 1Password (a password manager).
 This is a bit of a hack to fix things enough to allow the 1Password extension to work and fill in your saved details.
+Only developed and tested for the router I had at home.